Global

 This study

-factors that affected rice growth.
+were the factors that affected rice growth.
 Hence, we chose elevation, climate

 indicators (22 indicators) and soil indicators (20 indicators) as candidate

-indicators [12].
+indicators[12].
 In order to extract indicators with a significant impact on the

 growth range of rice, we screened the indicators three times.
 See Table 3 for the indicators used in the model.